-What policies and procedures will the applicant implement to minimise any potential harm or health impacts to these 'at-risk' groups or subcommunities Information about the location and area in which the premises is proposed to be so as to assess any social impact on the community.
-This includes information about the density of licensed premises within the community area.
-This may include crimes statistics, social profile information and the location of existing licensed premises.
+What policies and procedures will the applicant implement to minimise any potential harm or health impacts to these 'at-risk' groups or subcommunities includes information about the density of licensed premises within the community area.
 This could also include traffic and pedestrian impact and any plans developed to address these potential issues.
 Volume This may include projected sales volumes and marketing analysis, liquor type and customer demographic (where applicable this should be provided for both on and off premises sales).
 The Commission will consider information available to it about the current alcohol consumption rates for the community area.
 Any cultural, recreational, employment or tourism benefits for the local community area.
 Will the proposed licensed premises provide economic benefits, cultural, recreational or tourism benefits or any additional employment opportunities and to what level?
 Why the grant of a relevant application is in the public interest and how the additional liquor outlet will benefit the local and broader community.
 What additional services will be provided other than simply an additional outlet for the sale of liquor - this may include accommodation or dining?
 Will the proposed licensed premises provide additional choices of service or products that are no available in the area?
 Will the proposed premises provide liquor in a manner known to be safe and to minimise adverse impacts?
+Will it use existing premises improve or add to existing premises or is it a new premises?